fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Other resources will be added as soon as there will be agreement on the general direction.

-Overall, the union of all those changes, is expected to greatly improve status fields, conditions, replica counters, print columns and more, and thus provide benefit to users interacting with the systems, monitoring tools, companies building on top of Cluster API.
+Overall, the union of all those changes, is expected to greatly improve status fields, conditions, replica counters and print columns.

+Those improvements are expected to provide benefit to users interacting with the systems, using monitoring tools, and building higher level systems or products on top of Cluster API.

-### Readiness and Availabilty
+### Readiness and Availability

-The first [condition CAEP](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200506-conditions.md) in Cluster API introduced very strict requirements about “Ready” condition, mandating it exists on all resources and that it was the summary of all the to other existing conditions.
+The [condition CAEP](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200506-conditions.md) in Cluster API introduced very strict requirements about “Ready” condition, mandating it to exists on all resources and also mandating that Ready must be computed as the summary of all the to other existing conditions.

 However, over time Cluster API maintainers recognized several limitations of the “one fit all”, strict approach.

-e.g. when you look at higher level abstractions in Cluster API like Clusters, MachineDeployments, ControlPlanes etc, readiness might be confusing, because those resources usually accept a certain degree of not readiness, e.g. MachineDeployments are usually ok even if a few machine is not ready (up to MaxUnaivailable).

-Similarly, higher level abstractions in Cluster API are designed to remain operational during lifecycle operations, e.g. when a Machine deployment is operational even if is rolling out.
+e.g. Higher level abstractions in Cluster API are designed to remain operational during lifecycle operations, for instance a Machine deployment is operational even if is rolling out.

-Both of the use cases above where hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster APi resources barely have conditions surfacing that lifecycle operations are happening, or where those condition are defined they have a semantic which is not easy to understand, like e.g. 'Resized' or 'MachinesSpecUpToDate'.
+But the use cases above where hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster APi resources barely have conditions surfacing that lifecycle operations are happening, or where those condition are defined they have a semantic which is not easy to understand, like e.g. 'Resized' or 'MachinesSpecUpToDate'.

+e.g. when you look at higher level abstractions in Cluster API like Clusters, MachineDeployments and ControlPlanes, readiness might be confusing, because those resources usually accept a certain degree of not readiness, e.g. MachineDeployments are usually ok even if a few machine is not ready (up to MaxUnavailable).

-In order to address thi problem, this proposal is taking a different approach: the “Ready” condition won't be required anymore to exists on all the resources, nor when it exists, it will be required to include all the existing conditions in the ready summary.
+In order to address thi problem, Cluster API is going to align to K8s API conventions.
+As a consequence, the “Ready” condition won't be required anymore to exists on all the resources, nor when it exists, it will be required to include all the existing conditions in the ready summary.

-What is key is that Condition should make sense for Cluster API users.
+As a consequence, we will continue to use the ready condition *only* where it makes sense, and with a well-defined semantic that conveys important information to the users (vs applying "blindly" the same formula everywhere).

-Accordingly, this proposal introduces an new semantic for the “Ready” condition at machine level to better represent the "machine can host workloads" (prior art Kubernetes nodes are ready when "node can host pods").
-On top of that:
+The most important effect of this change is the definition of a new semantic for the Machine's “Ready” condition, that will now clearly represent the "machine can host workloads" (prior art Kubernetes nodes are ready when "node can host pods").
+To improve the benefit of this change:

-- This proposal is ensuring that whenever Machine ready is used, it always means the same thing (e.g replica counters)
+- This proposal is ensuring that whenever Machine ready is used, it always means the same thing (e.g. replica counters)
-- In order further reduce confusion aroud usage of ready, this proposal is also changing contract fields where ready was used improperly to represent initial provisioning (k8s API conventions suggest to use ready only for long running process)
+- This proposal is also changing contract fields where ready was used improperly to represent initial provisioning (k8s API conventions suggest to use ready only for long-running process).

 All in all, Machine's Ready should be much more clear, consistent, intuitive after proposed changes.
 But there is more.

-This proposal is also dropping Ready condition from higher level abstractions in Cluster API, while introducing a new Available condition that better represents the fact that those objects are operational even if there is a certain degree of not unaivailability in the system or if lifecycle operations are happening (prior art Available condition in K8s Deployments).
+This proposal is also dropping Ready condition from higher level abstractions in Cluster API.

+Instead, where not already present, this proposal is introducing a new Available condition that better represents the fact that those objects are operational even if there is a certain degree of not readiness in the system or if lifecycle operations are happening (prior art Available condition in K8s Deployments).

 Last but not least:

-- With the changes to Ready and Available conditions, it is now possible to add conditions about surfacing that lifecycle operations are happening, e.g. scaling up.
+- With the changes to the semantic of Ready and Available conditions, it is now possible to add conditions about surfacing that lifecycle operations are happening, e.g. scaling up.
-- As suggested by K8s API conventions, this proposal is also making sure all condition are conditions are consistent and have uniform meaning across all resource types (and this proposal is also doing the same for replica counters and other status fields).
+- As suggested by K8s API conventions, this proposal is also making sure all conditions are consistent and have uniform meaning across all resource types
+- Additionally, we are enforcing the same consistency for replica counters and other status fields.

 ### Transition to K8s API conventions aligned conditions

-K8s is undergoing an effort of standardizing usage of conditions across all resource types, and the transition to the next API version is a great opportunity for Cluster API to align to this effort.
+K8s is undergoing an effort of standardizing usage of conditions across all resource types, and the transition to the v1beta2 API version is a great opportunity for Cluster API to align to this effort.

 The value of this transition is substantial, because the differences that exists today's are really confusing for users;
-those differences are also are making it harder for ecosystem tools to build on top of Cluster API, and in some cases even confusing new (and old) contributors.
+those differences are also making it harder for ecosystem tools to build on top of Cluster API, and in some cases even confusing new (and old) contributors.

-With this proposal Cluster API will close the gap with K8s api conventions with regards to:
+With this proposal Cluster API will close the gap with K8s API conventions in regard to:
 - Polarity: Condition type names should make sense for humans; neither positive nor negative polarity can be recommended as a general rule (already implemented by [#10550](https://github.com/kubernetes-sigs/cluster-api/pull/10550))
 - Use of the Reason field is required (currently in Cluster API reasons is added only when condition are false)